mns-llc/energia/README.md

 2. Several of the ElasticSearch results could have been discovered by simply looking for complex nested arrays, ex. deep, inconsistent, broad structure.

 ## Signatures
 Stil ruminating.
 Fuzzy hashing maybe.
-But that could be hard on our workflow.
+But that could be hard on our workflow unless we add a new datastore and are comfortable with O(N^2) complexity on certain checks.

 ## Complexity
 Partially inspired by Kolmogorov complexity, we implement a five-metric scoring system for complexity which should allow us to distill how complex certain document structures in ElasticSearch results are: